AtanasKr/ASK-ME/README.md

 The system fatures include:

 -crating of personal account</br>
--development of dynamic surveys
+-development of dynamic surveys</br>
--recieving the pending survey
+-recieving the pending survey</br>
--data processing and managment
+-data processing and managment</br>

 Included technologies in the project are: SurveyJs, Knockout, Firebase, React, Javascript, HTML and CSS.